PlaidWeb/Publ-templates-beesbuzz.biz/README.md

     RSVP: http://example.com/bad-party no
     ```

-You can use more than one of the above.
+You can use more than one of the above, although a lot of external tools will get confused by it so it's best not to.

 Incoming webmentions are displayed via [webmention.js](https://github.com/PlaidWeb/webmention.js).

+Entries with a `cut` will display the extended text inside a `<details>`, with the cut text as the `<summary>`.
+This is to give fair warning to folks who are linked directly to the entry from the outside or who are navigating between adjacent entries.

 #### Per-category extensions (`(category)/entry.html`)